Tutorial Gateway

 MDX BOTTOMSUM FUNCTION 2

-If you observe the above screenshot, MDX Non Empty keyword we used in the above query removed those Null records.
+If you observe the above screenshot, the MDX Non Empty keyword we used in the above query removed those Null records.
 Now, it looks Nice and Easy :)